Robert01101101/Robert01101101/README.md

 I'm Robert, a software designer and developer from Vancouver.
 I love working with innovative technologies and learning new things, which has led me to become a full-stack developer working on anything from cross-platform apps to XR experiences and video games.

-These days I'm looking for work and keeping myself busy by working on a personal Flutter project.
-Before that, I spent 3 years working as a Mixed Reality Software Developer at Clirio, where I developed cross-platform XR GIS apps in Unity with C#, and got to work with technologies like ASP.NET Blazor and Three.js.
+These days I work as a Full-Stack Web Developer at Qwadra Vancouver, developing web features with ASP.NET and React.
+I also occasionally work on personal projects, like my Flutter app *Tourguide*.
+Before that, I spent 3 years working as a Mixed Reality Software Developer at Clirio, where I developed cross-platform XR GIS apps in Unity with C#, and got to work with technologies like MRTK, Blazor and Three.js.

 My background is very interdisciplinary, I've always had an inexhaustible curiosity and love for digital media.
 I studied at Simon Fraser University (SFU), where I earned my Bachelor's Degree of Science with a major in Interactive Arts & Technology.
 In this program, I learned the principles of Design, Media Arts, and Programming, in a highly collaborative and iterative environment.
 These experiences have shaped me into a designer who emphasizes the user experience, a developer who values scalability and accessibility, and an expert in rapid prototyping.

 **Contact me if you would like to make cool stuff together!
-I'm currently looking for work.**
+I'm always open to exploring interesting projects.**

 [![Portfolio Badge](https://rmichels.com/assets/other/GHBadge-Portfolio-v3.svg)](https://rmichels.com/?portfolio_link=github)
 [![Email Badge](https://rmichels.com/assets/other/GHBadge-Email-v2.svg)](mailto:hi@rmichels.com)